truhy/helloworld_uart/readme.md

-# A basic "Hello, World!" bare-metal C program for the DE10-Nano development board.
+# "Hello, World!" for the DE10-Nano development board

 ## Overview